 Vegetated soil lifts will be used in Modules 3 and 4 as an alternative approach to using rock for bank stabilization.
-Each 16-inch lift of native soil will be wrapped in woven coir fabric and compacted after installation.
+Each 16-inch lift of native soil will be wrapped in woven coir fabric made of coconut fiber and compacted after installation.
 At the front of each lift is a densely packed mattress of biodegradable coir fibers that are attached to the coir fabric.
 The lifts will be anchored with stakes and/or live willow cuttings.